 The orchestra's close association with this rich musical history is best illustrated by the statements of countless pre-eminent musical personalities of the past.
 Richard Wagner described the orchestra as being one of the most outstanding in the world; Anton Bruckner called it "the most superior musical association"; Johannes Brahms counted himself as a "friend and admirer"; Gustav Mahler claimed to be joined together with the orchestra through "the bonds of musical art"; and Richard Strauss summarized these sentiments by saying: "All praise of the Vienna Philharmonic reveals itself as understatement."

-Bruckner: Symphony No. 5 in B-Flat Major, WAB 105 (Edition Nowak)Artists Wiener Philharmoniker, Christian Thielemann
+Bruckner: Symphony No. 9 in D Minor, WAB 109 (Edition Nowak)Artists Wiener Philharmoniker, Christian Thielemann